Student Accessibility Services

 Two key and fundamental responsibilities are (1) providing "effective notice" about the accessibility of your program and events and how individuals with disabilities can request disability-related academic adjustments and services as well as (2) assuring effective communication for individuals who need alternatives to your print or spoken information.
-For more information, see:

-Students with disabilities who may need disability-related academic adjustments and services for this course are encouraged to see me privately as early as possible in the term.
-Students requiring disability-related accommodations must register with the Student Accessibility Services office (Carson Hall, Suite 125, 646-9900, Student.Accessibility.Services@Dartmouth.edu).
-Once SAS has authorized accommodations, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to their professor.
-As a first step, if students have questions about whether they qualify to receive accommodations, they should contact the SAS office.
-All inquiries and discussions about accommodations will remain confidential.
+"Students with disabilities who may need disability-related academic adjustments and services for this course are encouraged to see me privately as early in the term as possible.
+Students requiring disability-related academic adjustments and services must consult the Student Accessibility Services office (Carson Hall, Suite 125, 646-9900, Student.Accessibility.Services@Dartmouth.edu).
+Once SAS has authorized services, students must show the originally signed SAS Services and Consent Form and/or a letter on SAS letterhead to their professor.
+As a first step, if students have questions about whether they qualify to receive academic adjustments and services, they should contact the SAS office.
+All inquiries and discussions will remain confidential."

-When meeting with you, the students should be able to show you a completed "Services and Consent Form" and/or a letter on SAS letterhead (with original signature from Ward Newmeyer, Director, or Alicia Brandon, Assistant Director), which note the academic adjustments and services that have been authorized for the student by the SAS Director or Assistant Director.
+When meeting with you, the students should be able to show you a Services and Consent Form (SCF) and/or a letter on SAS letterhead (with original signature from Ward Newmeyer, Director, or Alicia Brandon, Assistant Director), which note the academic adjustments and services that have been authorized for the student by the SAS Director or Assistant Director.
 Feel free to e-mail Student.Accessibility.Services@Dartmouth.edu or call to confirm the academic adjustments and services that have been authorized for a student in your class.